isomerpages/mse/_about-us/4-careers.md

 -----
 #### Join a place where there is meaningful work rooted in purpose with everyday impact.

-Our Sustainability, Our Resilience, Our Everyday
-Make a direct impact on the daily lives of every Singaporean.
+<b>Make a direct impact on the daily lives of every Singaporean.</b>
-As part of MSE Family, you will be at the forefront of innovation, driving sustainability and resilience initiatives that will have a direct and meaningful impact on the daily lives of every Sinagporean.
+As part of MSE Family which comprises of Ministry of Sustainability and the Environment (MSE), National Environment Agency (NEA), Singapore’s National Water Agency (PUB) and Singapore Food Agency (SFA), you will be at the forefront of innovation, driving sustainability and resilience initiatives that will have a direct and meaningful impact on the daily lives of every Singaporean.

-Innovation is at the heart of what we do.
-To prepare for an uncertain future and global changes, we are forward-thinking and constantly seek new solutions to address evolving challenges.
+<b>Innovation is at the heart of what we do.</b> To prepare for an uncertain future and global changes, we are forward-thinking and constantly seek new solutions to address evolving challenges.

-We are dedicated to continuous growth and learning.
-We stay ahead of the curve, developing our skills and careers to adapt to a rapidly evolving world.
+<b>We are dedicated to continuous growth and learning.</b> We stay ahead of the curve, developing our skills and careers to adapt to a rapidly evolving world.

-As a team, we look out for one another and strive towards an inclusive, safe, and supportive MSE Family that values our staff and prioritises workplace safety and health.
+<b>As a team, we look out for one another and strive towards an inclusive, safe, and supportive MSE Family that values our staff and prioritises workplace safety and health. </b>

-Together, we champion Singapore's efforts to create a greener, more sustainable and resilient future for ourselves and generations to come.

 **Journey alongside a committed and diverse team with us at MSE Family.**

+In the MSE Family, we have diverse roles ranging from policy to operations, but we are connected with one mission: <b>to secure our every day together.</b>

-In the MSE Family, we encourage committment towards environmental sustainability and the community through SPIRIT*-based activities such as:
+We encourage commitment towards environmental sustainability and the community through SPIRIT*-based activities such as:

 * Vertical Challenge,
 * Coastal clean-ups,